-Preparation is the key!
+Preparation is key!
 Follow the steps below for the best results, including before all touch-ups.

-Avoid alcohol, caffeine, Aspirin, or Ibuprofen for 24 hours before the procedure.
+Avoid alcohol, Aspirin, or Ibuprofen for 24 hours before the procedure.

-Because Botox can alter the position of your brows, it should be performed no later than 2 weeks prior to your appointment.
+Because Botox can alter the position of your brows, it should be performed at least 2 weeks prior to your appointment.

 Discontinue Vitamin A/Retinol products at least 2 week prior to procedure